ARMmbed/mbed-os-example-client/README.md

 There are 3 main phases to this example:

 - Download and run mDS server on computer
-- Configure helloworld-lwm2mclient example program with server address, build with yotta, load onto board, plug board into ethernet
+- Configure lwm2m-client-example program with server address, build with yotta, load onto board, plug board into ethernet
 - Verify board talks to server

 Note: You might need to open UDP port 5683 in your computer's firewall for mDS to communicate with this example application.